 |NACE sector / loan type:||Research and development|

-No significant environmental issues are expected to arise from the R&D programme.
+No significant environmental aspects identified for the R&D programme.